Manage your data - everyone!

 Elsevier

 Elsevier systematically refers to data availability statement, that the authors are invited to provide.
-For the Journal of Computational Physics, co-submission to Data In Brief is also proposed.
+For the Journal of Computational Physics, co-submission to Data In Brief and to SoftwareX is also proposed.
 In chemistry, data can be highlighted in Chemical Data Collections.

 Wiley